kimberlythegeek/wordpress/README.md

 ___

+# Custom Post Types

 ## Services CPT
 ###### _Work in Progress_

 This will be a Custom Post Type to hold the name of a service offered, a description of that service, and the price of that service.